Looking for a talk for a Christmas event or maybe something topical at Halloween?

 Behind the stereotypical image of the witch flying on a broomstick wearing a back pointy hat lies a long history of trials, persecution & torture that claimed the lives of hundreds of women & men.
 A belief in witches goes back a long time.
 Anglo Saxon kings made laws about their punishment.
 Henry VIII brought in the first English Statute in 1542 when no one was safe from the accusation of witchcraft.
 But things got far worse when James I's came to the throne and the witchcraft craze really took hold.

-A History of Witches in Leicestershire
+Witches in Leicestershire

 A witchcraft craze swept through England starting in the mid 1500's and Leicestershire was no exception in having witches living amongst the communities.
 There are records of witches in Walton on the Wolds, Ashby de la Zouch & other places.
 Trials and executions were held in Husband Bosworth & a high profile case surrounded Belvoir Castle.